-The Technology Student Association (TSA) offers middle school (MS) and high school (HS) students who are interested in Computer Science (CS) and Information Technology (IT), opportunities to apply their skills and knowledge through relevant competitions and leadership activities, as well as to expand their 21st century skills.
+The Technology Student Association (TSA) offers middle school and high school students in-school and virtual opportunities to apply their skills and knowledge through relevant competitions.
+Additionally, student members learn about and implement 21st century skills through leadership activities, and career awareness.

 TSA COMPUTER SCIENCE COMPETITIONS